-Holders of the debt instruments of local governmental units in the State, including Counties, are the beneficiaries of both Constitutional and statutory protections.
+Holders of the debt instruments of local governmental units in the State including Fire Districts are the beneficiaries of strong statutory protections.
 The pledge of the faith and credit of the issuer is taken very seriously in the State.
 There is no known occurrence of an absolute default in the payment of general obligation debt in the State in the past 100 years or more.
-Rating agencies, insurance companies, bond mutual funds, and banks all know this, which helps to keep the interest rates Counties pay on their debt in New York relatively low in comparison to non-general obligation debt.
+Rating agencies, insurance companies, bond mutual funds, and banks all know this which helps to keep the interest rates Fire Districts pay on their debt in New York relatively low in comparison to non-general obligation debt.